Achievable logoAchievable logo

 Intercalated discs comprise three special structures - fascia adherens, desmosomes, and gap junctions.

-1. The fascia adherens are bands of proteins that connect the actin filaments of the sarcomeres in each cardiac muscle fiber to the sarcomere in the neighboring cells, producing a single unified chain of sarcomeres.
+1. The fascia adherens are bands of proteins that connect the actin filaments of the sarcomeres in each cardiac muscle fiber to the sarcomere in neighboring cells, producing a single unified chain of sarcomeres.

-2. Desmosomes help to bind cardiac muscle cells together but form smaller, tighter junctions compared to the fascia adherens.
+2. Desmosomes help bind cardiac muscle cells together but form smaller, tighter junctions compared to the fascia adherens.
 Intermediate fibers inside each muscle fiber are connected by a series of proteins in the desmosome, which form an interlocking protein chain.

 Sign up for free to take 3 quiz questions on this topic